sbecker11/flock-of-postcards/README.md

 Large `business cards`are used to describe various jobs, each with its role, employer, and time period.
 The size of each `biz card` is defined by its start and end dates.
 These cards are large, massive, slow moving, and far away from your view, and each `biz card` is surrounded by its flock of smaller `skill cards`that hovers around it.

-The `left panel` contains the interactive `card viewer`.
-The right panel shows `details` of previously selected cards.
+The left panel contains the interactive `card viewer`.
+The right panel contains the `details viewer`, which shows details of previously selected cards.

 Scroll the mouse vertically in the `card viewer` to slide over the `timeline`.
 The cursor attracts the `point-of-view`, shown as a `bulls-eye` <img src="static_content/icons/bulls-eye.png" width=11> that has mass and inertia.
 The resulting`motion parallax` and fuzzy `depth of field` give the flock its sense of 3-D depth.

-Click on a `biz card` or `skill card` to make it pop it into focus at the top of the flock in the `flock view`, and to see its details pop into view in the right-hand `details` area.
+Click on a `biz card` or `skill card` to make it pop it into focus at the top of the flock in the `flock viewer`, and to see its details pop into view in the right-hand `details viewer`.

 # Download and build the flock